The claim that biblical creationists reject natural selection is based on an outdated notion.

 Taken at face value, this observation of “design” seems to have two profound implications.
 First, if species are designed for the habitats in which they reside, it would seem they have always been in those locations.
 Second, if each individual species has always been in its current location and fits it very well, then its specific traits did not come from a universal common ancestor at another location.
 Rather, it would seem that a master Designer placed them in their locations at the beginning—which further indicates that each species is unrelated to others.

 Charles Darwin directly refuted this popular (and incorrect) view of the origin of species—that species were created separate and distinct from other species.
-Since Darwin replaced the creationist ideas of his day based on adaptation, natural selection, and biological change, it’s easy to see why the stereotype that “creationists don’t believe in biological change” persists.
+Since Darwin replaced the creationist ideas of his day with his views based on adaptation, natural selection, and biological change, it’s easy to see why the stereotype that “creationists don’t believe in biological change” persists.

 But modern creationists believe very differently from the creationists of 1859.
 We reject the idea that species have always been in their current locations.
 And we recognize that many species are related to one another.